Risk-averse mean field games: exploitability and non-asymptotic analysis: Setup and Preliminaries

-It is clear that ${\bm\fT}^{N,\fP^N}_{t}$ is a non-negative linear functional on $ B_b(\bX^N)$ with operator norm $1$.
-It follows that ${\bm\fT}^{N,\fP^N}_{t}$ is also non-decreasing.
-We note that the definitions above also accommodate symmetric/oblivious Markovian policy.
+It is clear that ${\bm\bT}^{\bm\fP}_{t}$ is a non-negative linear functional on $ B_b(\bX^N)$ with operator norm of $1$.
+It follows that ${\bm\bT}^{\bm\fP}_{t}$ is also non-decreasing.
+Additionally, the definitions provided above are applicable to symmetric/oblivious Markovian policies.